tnm/qr/README.md

 Using QR
 -------------------------------------

 QR contains a few small classes to represent each data structure.
-To get access to one of these fine data structures, just create a relevant instance.
+To get access to one of the data structures, you create an instance.
 You can pass custom options for the underlying Redis instance as keyword arguments.
 For example:

 ```python
 Queue('brand_new_queue_name', host='localhost', port=9000)
 ```

 * A first-position **key** argument is required for all objects.
-It's the Redis **key** you want to be associated with the QCDS.
+It's the string name of the Redis **key** you want to be associated with the new data structure.
-* A second-position **size** argument is required for **CappedCollection**.
-That's how big you want to let the collection get.

 A Queue
 --------

-Cool, let's create a Beatles queue, circa 1962.
+Let's create a Beatles queue, circa 1962.

 	>> from qr import Queue
 	>> bqueue = Queue('Beatles')

-You are now the owner of a Queue object (`bqueue`), associated with the Redis key 'Beatles'.
+You are now the owner of a `Queue` object (`bqueue`), associated with the underlying Redis key 'Beatles'.

 	>> bqueue.push('Pete')
 	>> bqueue.push('John')
 	>> bqueue.push('Paul')
 	>> bqueue.push('George')

 Unfortunately, George Martin doesn't like Pete Best, so it's time to pop him.
-Since Pete was first in, and this is a queue, after all, we just do this:
+Since Pete was first in:

 	>> bqueue.pop()
 	'Pete'

-And, of course, we know who joins the band next.
+Ringo joins:

 	>> bqueue.push('Ringo')

-We can get back (no pun intended) the elements from the queue, too.
-In fact, each class in QR includes two return-style methods: **elements** and **elements_as_json**.
+We can return the elements from the queue.
+Each class in QR includes two return-style methods: **elements** and **elements_as_json**.

 * Call **elements()**, and you'll get back a Python list.